Abdera, Thrace: Modern

 Avdira as a modern administrative unit (community) was established in 1924, and consisted of the villages Avdira, Myrodato (Kalfalar), Pezoula, Giona, Veloni and Mandra, but Myrodato and Mandra became separate communities in 1928.
 The municipality Avdira was formed in 1997 by the merger of the former communities Avdira, Mandra, Myrodato and Nea Kessani.
 At the 2011 local government reform it merged with the former municipalities Selero and Vistonida, and the town Genisea became its seat.

 The municipality has an area of 352.047 km2, the municipal unit 161.958 km2.
 The municipal unit Avdira is subdivided into the communities Avdira, Mandra, Myrodato and Nea Kessani.
 The community Avdira consists of the settlements Avdira, Giona, Lefkippos, Pezoula and Skala.

 Landmarks

-Landmarks of Abdera include the Archaeological Museum of Abdera, and Agios Ioannis Beach (also Paralia Avdiron) near the village Lefkippos.
+Landmarks of Abdera include the Archaeological Museum of Abdera, the Kütüklü Baba Tekke, and Agios Ioannis Beach (also Paralia Avdiron) near the village Lefkippos.